Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Reds

 Lourdes Gurriel Jr. At The Plate

-- Among the qualified hitters in MLB play, he ranks 73rd in batting average, 114th in on-base percentage, and 49th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 69th, his on-base percentage ranks 113th, and he is 45th in the league in slugging.

-- Gurriel will look to extend his four-game hitting streak.
-He's batting .235 in his last outings.
+- Gurriel will look to extend his five-game hitting streak.
+He's batting .278 during his last outings.

-- Gurriel has picked up an RBI in 37.5% of his games this year, with more than one RBI in 13.4% of his games.
-He has also plated three or more runs in six contests.
+- Gurriel has picked up an RBI in 37.2% of his games this season, with more than one RBI in 13.3% of his games.
+He has also driven in three or more runs in six contests.

-- He has scored in 34.8% of his games this year, with two or more runs scored in 7.1%.
+- In 35.4% of his games this season, he has scored at least once.
+And he's had eight games with multiple runs (7.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.